kennedn/blog/content/posts/neszero.md

 ```
 </details>

-If you get a similar output then your Pi can now communicate with the ATTiny!
+If you get a similar output then your Pi can now communicate with the ATtiny!

-You can see the fuse settings listed above.
-The fuse values are defaults and looking specifically at the LOW fuse settings, `0x62` means `Use the internal 8Mhz RC clock source and divide by 8`.
+You can see the fuse settings listed in the output.
+The ATtiny45 usually comes with these values as defaults and looking specifically at the LOW fuse setting, `0x62` means `Use the internal 8Mhz RC clock source and divide by 8`.

-So out of the box the ATTiny is only clocked at 1Mhz.
+So out of the box the ATtiny is only clocked at 1Mhz.
 We can change this to use the 16Mhz PLL clock by modifying the LOW fuse to a value of `0xF1`.
 There is a [great online calculator](https://www.engbedded.com/fusecalc/) that is useful for understanding the fuses in more detail.

 > Please note that modifying fuse values is a potentially dangerous activity, please make sure you understand the fuse values you are modifying before running the command

-Let's change the LOW fuse to use a 16MHz clock
+Let's change the LOW fuse to use a 16MHz clock, our code will be designed with the 16Mhz clock speed in mind:

 ```bash
 sudo avrdude -p t45 -c linuxspi -P /dev/spidev0.0 -b 10000 -U lfuse:w:0xf1:m